Two Pointers

 For compaction,

 slow starts at 0 and fast at 1.
 For cycle detection, both start at the head — but fast advances before the first comparison.
-Pick the convention per problem.ii.
+Pick the convention per problem.Advancing slow at the wrong moment.

 Update

 slow before writing, not after — otherwise you overwrite the last kept value.
-The off-by-one here is the difference between a correct result and a shifted one.iii.
+The off-by-one here is the difference between a correct result and a shifted one.Confusing this with sliding window.

 Sliding window sizes a contiguous chunk.
 Fast/slow uses asymmetric speeds — the gap between the two pointers is the answer (or a signal), not a window over data.